Sriram Venkatesan, FAWM

 - Weak personal statement

-The common fellowship program start date is July 1 at Johns Hopkins.
-Applicants are encouraged to apply early, because there is only one position offered each year.
+The fellowship program start date is July 1 at Johns Hopkins.
+Applicants are encouraged to apply early, though mid-year candidates may be considered.

 Tips for writing your personal statement

 Personal statements for fellowships will be similar to those written for the residency application process or other graduate medical education programs.
 Applicants should focus on factors that motivated them to pursue a career in tactical medicine and highlight relevant past experiences, including any special qualifications.
 Statements should clearly identify any potential barriers to working with law enforcement agencies or that might preclude obtaining security clearances.

 What happens if I don’t obtain a fellowship position?